 Windows Update is a Microsoft service that provides updates for the Microsoft Windows operating system and its installed components.
 An optional feature provides updates for other Microsoft Windows software, such as Microsoft Office.
 Windows Update provides your PC with security updates, drivers, service packs, and feature updates.
 You can turn on Automatic Updates to continuously check for downloads and automatically install updates.

 An anti-virus application is designed to defend your computer against malicious software, or malware.
 Malware can include viruses, worms, Trojans, hijackers, dialers, and other code-based intrusions that vandalize or steal your computer's contents.
 To be effective your antivirus software needs to run in the background at all times, and should be kept updated to recognize new versions of malicious software.
-Most personal computers are sold with an anti-virus application already installed.
+Most personal computers are sold with an anti-virus application pre-installed.
 Take a moment to investigate your anti-virus software and discover how to perform manual or automatic updates.
-Before connecting to the network, your computer must have supported anti-virus software installed (Trend Micro, McAfee, Symantec, or Microsoft Security Essentials (free)).

 Spyware is a type of unwanted software that is installed on a computer without an owner's knowledge.
 Spyware tracks personal or sensitive information, such as internet surfing habits and frequently visited web sites.
 Spyware interferes with your ability to control your computer by adding unwanted components to your browser, redirecting web browser activity, changing your internet homepage and changing computer settings, often resulting in slow connection speeds and a loss of Internet or program functionality.